Oxygen Absorber vs Silica Gel

 On the other hand, silica gel has the sole purpose of absorbing moisture, which means it will render the oxygen absorber useless by halting the activation process due to lack of oxygen.

-On the other hand, silica gel reduces the level of humidity in the food or other packaging, aiding the enhancement of the life span of food products.
+On the other hand, silica gel reduces the humidity level in the food or other packaging, aiding the enhancement of the life span of food products.